geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And made it now like floating sapphire seem,

-And now betray the topaz' golden gleam ; 60
+And now betray the topaz' golden gleam; 60

 Now sparkle with the ruby's fiery red,